By Alireza Nader

 Concepts & Thoughts

 Washington D.C–Iran’s recent parliamentary and Assembly of Experts elections are being heralded as major wins for Iran’s long-struggling “moderates.”
 Moreover, it appears that President Hassan Rouhani has received a popular endorsement for his nuclear agreement with world powers and the lifting of crippling economic sanctions.
 But Rouhani and Iranian “moderates” are not the only winners in these elections.
-The conservative political establishment, especially the Supreme Leader Ayatollah Ali Khamenei, are also winners, despite the reported reduction in the number of conservatives in parliament and the Assembly.
+The conservative political establishment, especially Supreme Leader Ayatollah Ali Khamenei, are also winners, despite the reported reduction in the number of conservatives in parliament and the Assembly.
 The election has boosted the Islamic Republic’s claims to legitimacy and brought more technocratic figures into government while allowing most Iranians to vent a bit of their frustration into the electoral system.
 So far, Rouhani and his allies have not indicated a desire for earth shattering changes in Iran.
 Rouhani, despite some policy differences with Khamenei, appears to work well with the Supreme Leader and the broader establishment.
 Thus, the elections are unlikely to lead to major changes long sought by Washington or Iran’s anxious neighbors.

 Khamenei insisted that all Iranians vote in the latest elections, even those who did not necessarily endorse the establishment’s conservative Islamist policies.
-Iranians, including the moderates, in Tehran and other cities appeared to have eagerly participated in large numbers, with voter turnout reported at 60 percent.
+Iranians in Tehran and other cities appeared to have eagerly participated in large numbers, with voter turnout reported at 60 percent.
 A large voter turnout eases Khamenei’s fear of his regime losing legitimacy in the face of economic malaise and popular dissatisfaction.
 Khamenei’s concerns are framed by the massive 2009 Green uprising that shook the Iranian regime to its core.
 Rouhani’s presidency, the nuclear agreement, a slight improvement in the economy, and Iran’s reduced international isolation and improved regional position have made the regime much more stable since 2009.
 And the recent elections add to this momentum.

 It appears that the conservatives have lost their majority in parliament and the Assembly of Experts.
 But their loss may ultimately be beneficial for the regime.
 Rouhani’s supporters are mostly middle of the road technocrats, and not true political reformists, most of whom were disqualified by the Guardian Council before the elections.
 And while the Assembly of Experts is constitutionally responsible for appointing the next Leader, in reality the decision is likely to be made by Khamenei and his supporters.
 After all, Khamenei himself was chosen by his predecessor, Ayatollah Ruhollah Khomeini, in 1989; the Assembly merely rubber stamped his selection.